iree-org/iree-llvm-sandbox/experimental/iterators/README.md

 the columns matter, (3) the elements of relations may be strings or similar variable-length data types, and (4) nested relational algebra also allows for structured element types (which may have variable length).

+## Basic Concepts

+This section defines the central concepts of this dialect and relates them to those introduced in the [Background](#background) section.

+* **Stream**: A collection of elements of a particular type that (1) is ordered and (2) can only be iterated over in that order one element at the time.

+  Stream is the main data type that iterators consume and produce.

+  Ideally, there should be no restriction on the type of the elements and it seems like it is possible to achieve that ideal (since Python achieves it).

+  We currently assume that streams are finite but most concepts will probably remain unchanged if that restriction were lifted (see Python supporting infinite iterators).

+* **Iterator Op**: An operation producing a stream and consuming zero or more other streams (plus zero or more non-stream operands) identified by a name.

+  An iterator op only specifies *that* streams are handled in a particular way but *how* that is happening is only specified in its documentation, not in the form of code.

+  The equivalent to iterator ops in Python are functions returning iterators (like `map` and similar built-in functions as well as those from `itertools`), which are really "iterator factories" -- not iterators.
+We choose, say, `map` by name, which produces an iterator that behaves according to the documentation of `map`.
+We do *not* write down ourselves the imperative or comprehension-based logic of the iterator, *nor* do we see or need to understand the `iterator` interface.

+  Iterator ops can be lowered to an implementation based on the Volcano iterator model but other lowerings are conceivable.
+(For example, [this project](https://github.com/Dinistro/circt-stream) lowers ops that are approximately equivalent to iterator ops to FPGAs.)
+Lowering materializes the semantics specified by the name of the iterator op in a lower-level form;
+  similarly, the call to `map` materializes its semantics as an `iterator` object that behaves according its specification.

+* **Iterator Body**: The function bodies of the functions `open`, `next`, and `close`.

+  This is the equivalent of Python's `iterator`s, though with a different protocol.
+It contains the implementation of the logic of the iterator exposed through the open/next/close iterator interface.

+  At this level, the identity of the originating iterator op does not matter anymore and is lost.
+Iterator bodies may, in fact, not correspond to any particular iterator op, for example, after one iterator body has been inlined into another one.